 Rabies & Animal Control

-ATTENTION: If you have reached this page after being bitten by any animal, contact Richland Public Health at 419-774-4520 and ask for Sanitarian who does rabies investigations.
-You will be advised to seek proper medical attention.
-(The Public Health Clinic at the Health Department is available for bite victims without a personal physician).
-The sanitarian will then begin an investigation.
+ATTENTION: If you have reached this page after being bitten by any animal, contact Richland Public Health at 419-774-4520 (419-774-4500 after hours) and ask for an Environmental Health Specialist who does rabies investigations.
+You will be advised to seek proper medical attention.* The Environememtal Health Specialist will then begin an investigation.

 Symptoms of Clinical Rabies in Humans